Navigating Files and Directories

 it changes the shell’s idea of what directory we are in.

-Let’s say we want to move to the data
+Let’s say we want to move to the data directory we saw above.
+We can

 use the following series of commands to get there: